fzqneo/COMP4434/lab/MLlib-LinearReg.md

 Step 4.
 Copy the jar file to the shared folder of the virtual machine.

 Step 5.
-In the virtual machine, submit the job the **Spark**.
+In the virtual machine, submit the job to **Spark**.
 (Assume you already have Spark started.)
 Note that you need to specify the `--class` that contains the `main` function.
 You may also need administrator privilege to access the shared folder via `sudo`.

 ```bash
 bigdata@bigdata-VirtualBox:~$ cd Programs/spark-1.2.0-bin-hadoop1/